thegland/wooldid/README.md

 ### Short Guide to Syntax

-_For more detail on syntax, please refer to wooldid's included stata help file.
+_For more detail on syntax, please refer to wooldid's included Stata help file.
 This is only a brief overview and does not contain as much detail as the help file._
 _Note: the file wooldid_simple_example.do offers a basic example of how to run the program and set up the treatment variable._

 ```